Supporting Children with Additional Needs 2023 - 2024

 Speech and Language

-We have added a few links to specific Speech and Language websites below, giving you advice , strategies and resources on how you can continue to support your child.
+A few links to specific speech and language websites are below to give you advice , strategies and resources on how you can continue to support your child.

 Websites to support this: